mobak88/react-meals-app/README.md

 - Context API - Share data between components without passing props
 - React router dom dynamic pages - For recipes and categories
 - Localstorage - Store logged in and liked

+## Style

+### Color scheme

+Color scheme can be found in variables.css file as variables.